-The requested variances are minor in nature and maintain the general intent and purpose of the Official Plan and Zoning By-law 8600.
-Therefore, the variances are consistent with section 45 (1) of the Planning Act.
+The requested variance is minor in nature and maintains the general intent and purpose of the Official Plan and Zoning By-law 8600.
+Therefore, the variance is consistent with section 45 (1) of the Planning Act.
 The Planning Division recommends approval of the applicant's request with no conditions.